 Fingernail Edge Contour

 The edges of your nails shouldn’t contain any jagged breaks or odd angles.
 A good way to think of if is that, if you were to lay your nail out flat, the edge would be a straight line.
 Whatever shape you decide to use, avoid odd contours on the nail.

 Buff and Smooth Nail Edges

 Every had your nails wear away from playing?
 Or maybe you’ve felt that you finger nails were catching on the strings or not releasing cleanly?
 That has to do with the edge.
 Assuming you don’t have any odd contours on which the string can catch, the next step is getting it smooth.
 Some super fine, wet/dry sandpaper works well for this–available at your local hardware store, it should be black in color.
-Other options are nail buffers or Micro Mesh Pads.
+A nail buffer also works.